 Shifen Sky Lanterns

 Afterward, it was time to check out the sky lantern shops in the area.
-Our tour guide took us to the shop which was one of the very first to sell sky lanterns.
+Our tour guide took us to the shop that everyone wants to visit.
+It was the most popular in the area.
+As a matter of fact, it was one of the very first to sell sky lanterns.

 Finally, we were taken to the deck where we were given a sky lantern, two brushes, and some paint.
-It was time to write our ‘wishes’ on our lantern!
+Finally, it was time to write our ‘wishes’ on our lantern!
 In this photo, you can see Shifen tourists writing on their sky lanterns.

-Just some of our highly attainable ‘dreams.’
+We wrote down some of our highly ‘attainable’ dreams.
 Haha!

 Here’s a group of Koreans (based on what they’ve written) about to launch their sky lantern.